 And finally, Incandescent Bulb has between 1000 Hours of Lifespan

 Last few years, LED performance has changed the lighting technology with its market.
-Because, Generating Electricity by using Oil, Gas, Coal is becoming expensive and it also creating bad impact on nature.
+Because, Generating Electricity by using Oil, Gas, Coal is becoming expensive and it also creates a bad impact on nature.
 In this post, I will talk about the history of LED with the future of lighting technology.

 History of LED Light:

 LEDs or Light Emitting Diodes are the first growing advancing lighting technologies that are available today.
-LED is famous for the highly efficient, long lasting and environmentally friendly.
+LED is famous for its highly efficient, long-lasting and environmentally friendly.
 LED lighting technology takes more than 100 years to come to this position.
-In the meantime a lot of things happened in history that you may don’t know.
+In the meantime, a lot of things happened in history that you may don’t know.

 LED’s History Between 1900 to 1960:

 First in the year of 1907, A British experimenter in the Marconi Labs, Henry Joseph Round first time noticed that when a potential of 10V is applied to carborundum (Silicon Carbide) crystal them it emits kind of yellowish light.
 After that, it was first investigated and propose a working theory by Oleg Vladimirovich Losev and he was from Russia.